adil-waqar/docontap/README.md

 npm install
 ```

+7. Rename .env.template to .env and setup environment variables.

-6. Go back to root directory and run the following:
+8. Go back to root directory and run the following:

 ```bash
 cd ..